 They have a point – as we often say on this site, there are lots of ways of making cash for yourself either as a ‘bit on the side’ or as a full-time occupation.
 Working through Avon is just one of them.

-Being an Avon representative is good for people who only want to work part-time with flexible working hours, as the amount of work you put in is entirely up to you – some people even work as an Avon lady while holding down a full-time job.
-Sales leaders manage the people working under them and therefore work longer hours.
+Being an Avon Representative is good for people who only want to work part-time with flexible working hours.
+The amount of work you put in is entirely up to you – some people even work as an Avon Representative while holding down a full-time job.
+The next step up is to become a Sales Leader, who manage the people working under them.

-The working hours are very flexible and you can decide how much money you want to earn in a week.
-It’s a very sociable job as you’re constantly meeting new people.
-If you put a lot of work in you can make plenty of profit – but be aware that it’s something you do have to put a lot of energy into, at least in the beginning, in order to get enough reward.
+The working hours are very flexible because you choose them for yourself and you can decide how much money you want to earn in a week.
+It’s a very sociable activity as you’re constantly meeting new people.
+If you put a lot of work in you can make plenty of profit – but be aware that it’s something you do have to put a lot of energy into, at least in the beginning, to get enough reward.

 You really do need to be good at selling, as your profits depend entirely on your ability to sell Avon products.
 Sales can be tricky, especially when targeting your friends is going to be your first port of call.
 Would you be comfortable asking your friends to buy Avon products from you?

-If selling Avon products is your calling, or you just fancy making a bit on the side from it then go to the Avon website now.
+If selling Avon products is your calling, or you just fancy making a bit on the side from it, go to the Avon website now.